Republicans Slam President Trump for 'Face-Lift' Tweet: 'This Isn't Normal'

 Republicans in Congress called out President Trump on Thursday for a series of tweets they described as "beneath the dignity of your office."

-Nebraska Sen. Ben Sasse and South Carolina Sen. Lindsey Graham, both Republicans, spoke out after Trump targeted Morning Joe co-host Mika Brzezinski on Twitter.
+Nebraska Sen. Ben Sasse, South Carolina Sen. Lindsey Graham and Maine Sen. Susan Collins — all Republicans — spoke out after Trump targeted Morning Joe co-host Mika Brzezinski on Twitter.
 Trump called her "crazy" and criticized her appearance, saying he saw her "bleeding badly from a face-lift."
 The tweet followed a trend of Trump singling out female reporters, often for their appearance.

 "This is not okay," Republican Kansas Rep. Lynn Jenkins said.
 "As a female in politics I am often criticized for my looks.
 We should be working to empower women."